Key Takeaways

 - Identify Triggers: Recognizing situations or emotions that trigger the urge to use nicotine can help individuals develop coping strategies.

-How to Improve Sleep While Quitting Smoking
+Better Sleep While Quitting

 Establish a Consistent Sleep Schedule